Being charged up to twice as much for life insurance because you smoke is shocking and probably makes you want to avoid life insurance overall.

 This could be a very good option for anyone who needs life insurance and smokes but intends to quit or who just recently quit smoking.

 How To Get Cheap Life Insurance For Smokers

 Getting the cheapest life insurance coverage for smokers is a process, but luckily I have gone through this process with plenty of people.

 So, how does a tobacco user ensure they're receiving the best life insurance rates?

-Simple – fill out the quote request form at the top of the page or click the above button for an accurate quote and we will email you with information and best rates for you.
+Simple – fill out the instant quote request form at the top of the page to compare rates and insurance carriers or click the above button for an accurate quote and we will email you with information and best rates for you.